Get a free consultation to discuss your needs

 SB 1383 Local Government Summit: Developing Your Community’s State-Compliant Organics Recycling Programs

 The Local Government Summit will cover the topics below.
-We will identify SB 1383 requirements, compliance strategies, and examples approaches implemented by agencies.
+We will identify SB 1383 requirements, compliance strategies, and example approaches implemented by agencies.

 - SB 1383 Introduction – Goals, Objectives, Highlights, and Penalties for Non-Compliance